St Mary’s Church, Ballyheigue

 September for Ballyheigue means Pattern Day.
-Bishop Ray Browne will celebrate the annual Pattern Day Mass at the Grotto in Ballyheigue on 8th September at 11.00am .
+Bishop Ray Browne celebrates the annual Pattern Day Mass at the Grotto in Ballyheigue on 8th September at 11.00am .
 Please come and join us on this historical day in our Parish as we celebrate Our Lady’s birthday .
 You are all most warmly welcome .

 ABOUT THE WELL

 The Well is located near the village, in the townland of Dirtane, a place which is closely bound up with the social and spiritual life of the parish.
 The well has long been a place of pilgrimage, and the statue and grotto were installed in the 1940’s by a local group.
 The initiative was inspired by the gratitude of a Ballyheigue nun in Australia who said she had received her vocation there.
 Fr.
 Behan was enthusiastic in support of the improvements and celebrated mass there for the first time, on 8th September 1935.

 More improvements were carried out by Fr.
 James Enright in the 1960’s.
 The site was landscaped, and paths and sunken gardens added, with religious symbolism linked to specific locations.
 The sunken gardens represented the Garden of Eden, and the raised flower beds represented Mount Sinai and Mount Tabor.
 Shelters were built and an altar of Valentia slate was provided as a gift from the people of Fr.
 Enright’s previous parish of Valentia Island.